menu

 Setting & Lifestyle

-Being a small city, Lake Park does not have a public transit system used by locals to get to and from work.
+Lake Park is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Lake Park is nearly on par with the US average for all cities of 21.84%: 18.64% of adults 25 and older in Lake Park have a bachelor's degree or advanced degree.
+The percentage of adults in Lake Park who are college-educated is close to the national average for all communities of 21.84%: 18.64% of the adults in Lake Park have a bachelor's degree or advanced degree.

 Lake Park is a somewhat ethnically-diverse city.
 The people who call Lake Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Lake Park include Norwegian, German, Swedish, Scandinavian, and Irish.